mdozmorov/MachineLearning_notes/README.md

 - [TOP 10 GitHub Repositories for Data Science](https://www.analyticsvidhya.com/blog/2022/01/top-10-github-repositories-for-data-science/) by Analysics Vidhya (Ayushi Gupta)

 - [machine-learning-resource](https://github.com/crazyhottommy/machine-learning-resource) - Machine- and deep learning notes by Ming Tang

-# JAX

-JAX is a combination of Automatic Differentiation and XLA (Accelerated Linear ALgebra).
-XLA is a compiler developed by Google to work on TPU units.
-Jax has Numpy as its higher layer of abstraction, and works the same way on CPU, GPU, and TPU (much faster).

-- [awesome-jax](https://github.com/n2cholas/awesome-jax) - JAX - A curated list of resources

-- [JAX](https://github.com/yvrjsharma/JAX) - Jupyter (Colab) notebooks introducing JAX basic (jit, vmap, pmap, grad, and other) and advanced concepts, by [@yvrjsharma](https://github.com/yvrjsharma)

 # Machine learning